 - Re-roll the remaining pastry and cover the pie with it.
 Press down the edges to seal, then trim off the excess pastry.
-Crimp the edges as desired, brush the top of the pie with beaten egg, and cut a few vent holes in the top.
+Crimp the edges as desired, brush the top with beaten egg, and cut a few vent holes in the top.

-- Bake the pie for 45-55 minutes at 400 F, until the pastry is well browned.
+- Bake for 45-55 minutes at 400 F, until the pastry is well browned.
 Cover the edges with aluminum foil if they brown too quickly.

 - Let the pie stand for about 15 minutes before serving.
-Serve the pie hot or cold.
+Serve hot or cold.

-- The pastry and filling can be made the day before, and assembled and baked when desired.
+- The filling can be made the day before, and assembled and baked when desired.

-- Leftover corned beef pie can keep very well in the fridge for a few days.
+- Leftovers keep well in the fridge for up to 4 days.